madridcyber/blank-project/README.md

    - The SPA periodically polls:
      - `/dashboard/sensors` for live metrics.
      - `/dashboard/shuttle` for shuttle position.
-   - The Dashboard service keeps these values in memory and updates them via scheduled jobs, so responses are fast and consistent.
+   - The Dashboard service persists sensor readings and shuttle locations in its own PostgreSQL database and updates them via scheduled jobs, so responses are fast and consistent while remaining durable across restarts.

 > **Note on demo data**
 > When running via `docker-compose`, the `demo` profile seeds initial data for the `engineering` tenant: